Implementation of VHDL¶

 - Select VHDL-2008 standard (partially implemented).

-The 93, 93c, 00 and 02 standards are considered as compatible: you can elaborate a design mixing these standards.
-However, 87, 93 and 08 are not compatible.
+The standards in each group are considered compatible: you can elaborate a design mixing these standards.
+However, standards of different groups are not compatible.

 GHDL understands embedded PSL annotations in VHDL files, but not in separate files.

 As PSL annotations are embedded within comments, you must analyze and elaborate your design with option -fpsl to enable PSL annotations.

 A PSL assertion statement must appear within a comment that starts with the psl keyword.
 The keyword must be followed (on the same line) by a PSL keyword such as assert or default.
 To continue a PSL statement on the next line, just start a new comment.

 A PSL statement is considered a process, so it’s not allowed within a process.

 All PSL assertions must be clocked (GHDL doesn’t support unclocked assertion).
 Furthermore only one clock per assertion is allowed.